 The Illinois Employee Classification Act requires you to post the IDOL's Notice about the Illinois Employee Classification Act (in English, Spanish, and Polish) in a conspicuous place on each job site where the independent contractors perform services and in each of your offices.
 Where it is not practicable to post a notice on the job site, you must give a copy of the Notice to each independent contractor.

 TIP: Give each of your independent contractors a copy of the Notice for them to keep, and have them sign and date another copy for you to keep in each independent contractor's file to prove that the independent contractor received the Notice.
 Do this on a yearly basis.

-FREE INFORMATION: Readers can contact Legal Assistant Tammy Nelson at 630-377-1554 or email@example.com for a free copy of the Illinois Employee Classification Act, the Proposed Rules, and the required Poster.
-Please also visit our website at www.wesselssherman.com.
+FREE INFORMATION: Readers can contact Legal Assistant Tammy Nelson at 630-377-1554 or email@example.com for a free copy of the Illinois Employee Classification Act, the adopted Rules, and the required Notice that must be posted.
+Please also visit our website at www.wesselssherman. http://firstname.lastname@example.org/.

-If you have any questions about the Illinois Employee Classification Act or any independent contractor concerns, contact Senior Attorney and Shareholder Nancy Joerg at 630-377-1554 or firstname.lastname@example.org.
+CONSULTATION: If you have any questions about the Illinois Employee Classification Act and want to evaluate your company's liability (and discuss ways to protect your company in its use of independent contractors), contact Senior Attorney and Shareholder Nancy Joerg at 630-377-1554 or email@example.com.